 There’s a bit of confusion on how to use protein powder and if it’s meant to be taken as a meal replacement.
 I’ve covered a lot of this in My Ultimate Guide To Choosing the Right Protein Powder.

 For me, I like to start the day a protein smoothie.
-I vary between my Pure Native WPI and Organic Pea protein, then add frozen blueberries, Organic Superfood, almond milk or coconut water and some ice.
+I vary between my Pure Native WPI and Organic Pea Protein then add frozen blueberries, Organic Superfood, almond milk or coconut water and some ice.
+If im on-the-go or travelling i'll shake one sachet of Body Shaping Protein with almond milk in my blender bottle.

 A small frozen banana can also be added for extra creaminess and boosters such as Matcha or Naked Chocolat can help to support body shaping.
 This type of smoothie can also help to boost metabolism, nourish lean muscle and keep you energised all morning.